I keep a copy of the .opml file here. just RSS feeds I watch.

 Dev / Software

-Blogs
+Blogs / Non-Corpo

-Topic Based
+Topic

 Self-explanatory, sites that are less person-focused and more on the topic.
+Generally has multiple authors or a company site.

 Software / Programming